-The previsualization step checks that the survey parameters are correct.
+The previsualization step checks that the vote parameters are correct.
 This step also helps you previsualize and check what kind of email will be received by the participants.

 You can go back at any moment by pressing the "Previous step" button at the bottom of the page.
 Do not use the back button of your browser because the memory cache of the browser is deactivated for security reasons.

-You may now confirm the survey creation.
+You may now confirm the vote creation.
 Once you press OK you cannot go back.
-The survey will be created and available at all times to the participants only.
-Note that a survey cannot be deleted.
+The vote will be created and available at all times to the participants only.
+Note that a vote cannot be deleted.

 After the emails have been sent, you can see a confirmation that all the emails have been correctly emitted.